armchairancap/xx-haven-container/README.md

 ready - started server on 0.0.0.0:3000, url: http://localhost:3000
 ```

-Don't click on that link because you'll get nothing.
+Don't click on that link because you may get nothing.
 Go to http://address:port from your Docker run command.
+Coincidentally it is the correct link because the example exposes Haven on the default NodeJS port (3000).

 I this example the command exposed Haven on the port 8080:

 ![Running Haven container](./images/running-container.png)